The Magic of Synchronicity

 And then came the dream.

-In the final days of my mum’s life, I created a track for her — raw, instinctive, unfiltered.
-I played it to her two days before she died.
-It was the last song she heard.
+In the final days of my mum’s life, I created a song for her—raw, instinctive.
+I played it for her two days before she died.
+It was the last song she ever heard.

 The Music Medicine Dance Set I made